Thinking Beyond Borders

 To be completed by the Company

-Subject to certain conditions, generally relief from Namibian tax will apply where the expatriate is a resident of a country that has a DTA with Namibia and is working in Namibia, where:
+Subject to certain conditions, generally relief from Namibian tax will apply where the expatriate is a resident of a country/territory that has a DTA with Namibia and is working in Namibia, where:

 Namibia does not have the concept of a “permanent establishment” specifically defined in its domestic law.
+Reliance is placed on the Organisation for Economic Co-operation and Development (OECD) definition of the term “permanent establishment” (PE) in Article 5, which defines a PE as “a fixed place of business, through which the business of an enterprise is wholly or partly carried on”.
 Where a DTA applies however, there is a risk that individuals working in Namibia on behalf of their foreign employer may create a permanent establishment for the foreign employer in Namibia.

 Indirect taxes that could be encountered are:

 According to transfer pricing provisions, to determine the taxable income of an acquirer or supplier in an international transaction, who are connected persons, the Minister of Finance may adjust the consideration to reflect an arm's length price where the goods or services are supplied or acquired at a price less or more than the arm's length price.

 The following general guidelines apply in relation to transfer pricing documentation:

 The Minister of Finance has the power to adjust the liability of a taxpayer where he they considers that a transaction, scheme or operation has been entered into which has the effect of avoiding or postponing liability for the payment of any tax imposed by the Income Tax Act, if it was entered into in an abnormal manner or has created rights not normally created in arm's length transactions.